Is organically grown food a basic human right? With science pointing to human health and planetary benefits, one scientist makes the case for it.

 There are other exposure risks, too.
 Some of those aren’t so easy to avoid, such as in parks and playgrounds, or chemicals in home gardens and lawns.

 But exposure in food is a big issue and one we can most easily address.
 So why are we still using these chemicals in food production?

 “That is the fundamental question about industrial agricultural systems,” Klein says.
 “In the past three of four decades, the use of toxic pesticides have increased despite having a growing body of scientific evidence telling us how harmful these chemicals are.”

-Small food, big world
+Small food for a big world

 Klein says there’s a myth that we need pesticides in order to feed the world.
 She says it’s a pervasive belief.
 And it’s wholly untrue.

 Data back her up.
 Studies have found that smaller, organic producers can be more beneficial to local food systems and ecosystems.
 They produce healthier soil and sequester more carbon as well as producehigher quality food.

 “The current system is sawing off the branch we’re sitting on by destroying the biodiversity, soil, water and climate we need to keep growing food.
 If we want to continue feeding all people, we will need to rapidly shift from a pesticide-intensive system to an organic system and that is a major paradigm shift.
 We will need to think differently about what is good agriculture,” Klein says.